devleaks/cockpitdecks-docs/docs/Installation.md

 ### Install Cockpitdecks Helper Plugin

-(You can do this step later.)
+(You can do this step later, but some functions will not work or be available inside Cockpitdecks.)

+X-Plane UDP has some shortcomings that prevent some operations with decks.

+To circumvent this, Cockpitdecks provides a small python plugin called the Cockpitdecks Helper plugin, that need to be installed into X-Plane.
+The Cockpitdecks Helper plugin will execute some instructions on behalf of the Cockpitdecks application.
+Cockpitdecks Helper plugin just need to be installed and will provide its services to Cockpitdecks.

+If not installed, some of the commands inside Cockpitdecks will work properly.

+#### Long command execution

 Some commands cannot be executed directly through UDP.
 For exemples, commands that have a start and an end cannot be started or ended though UDP.
 It is an X-Plane UDP limitation.

-To circumvent this, Cockpitdecks provides a small python plugin called the Cockpitdecks Helper plugin, that need to be installed into X-Plane to allow for start and end commands.
-The Cockpitdecks Helper plugin will execute start and end commands on behalf of the Cockpitdecks application.
-Cockpitdecks Helper plugin just need to be installed and will provide its services to Cockpitdecks.
-This plugin does not take any resource, it only adds and removes commands each time an aircraft is loaded.
+To execute long press commands, the **Cockpitdecks Helper** plugin needs to be installed in XPPython3 PythonPlugins folder.

 The Cockpitdecks Helper Plugin works automatically, reads `deckconfig` configuration and creates a pair of (beginCommand, endCommand) for each *long press* command.

+#### String Datarefs

+To fetch string-typed datarefs, the [[Complement Plugin - String Datarefs|String Dataref UDP Poster]] needs to be installed in XPPython3 PythonPlugins folder.

+See [[String Datarefs]] for details about this plugin.

+#### Cockpitdecks Helper Plugin Installation

 Cockpitdecks Helper Plugin is written in the python language.
 So it needs the [XPPython3](https://xppython3.readthedocs.io/) X-Plane plugin installed.
 XPPython3 plugin allow for execution of python code inside X-Plane.

-Cockpitdecks XPPython3 plugins are located in the
+Cockpitdecks XPPython3 plugin is located in the

 ```sh
 < Cockpitdecks-installed-code > /cockpitdecks/resources/xppython3-plugins